eherrerosj/eherrerosj.github.io/_pages/about.md

 toc: false
 ---

 I'm a 7 years experienced Software / Machine Learning Engineer working at Electric Capital, a top-notch Crypto VC.
-I have proven success in building and deploying software specially around algorithms, predictive models and bringing ideas to reality.
+I have proven success in building and deploying software especially around algorithms, predictive models and bringing ideas to reality.
 In my past life I was a Kaggle _Expert_ (ranking top 3% in the world).
 Now I'm fully dedicated to crypto and blockchain stuff.

 Between 2018 and 2021, I co-founded 2 startups: [Shalion](https://shalion.com) and [Xplore.ai](https://xplore.ai).
 Before 2018, I built Machine Learning apps for [Deloitte](https://www.deloitte.com) and [FindHotel](https://findhotel.net).
 Some important learnings:
 1. How to quickly zoom in from the whole picture to low-level details